 works to end homelessness among lesbian, gay, bisexual and transgender youth,

 creating a world in which all young people can be their true selves.
-This Pride Month, we’ve partnered with True Colors Fund to give retail customers an opportunity to give back.* We sat down with Gregory Lewis, Executive Director & CEO at True Colors Fund to share what a holistic approach to ending homelessness looks like and how to create safer spaces in your own community.
+This Pride Month, we’ve partnered with True Colors United to give retail customers an opportunity to give back.* We sat down with Gregory Lewis, Executive Director & CEO at True Colors United to share what a holistic approach to ending homelessness looks like and how to create safer spaces in your own community.

-Tell us more about the inception of True Colors Fund.
+Tell us more about the inception of True Colors United.

-Before there was a True Colors Fund, there was a True Colors Tour – which benefited different national LGBTQ organizations.
+Before there was True Colors United, there was a True Colors Tour – which benefited different national LGBTQ organizations.
 Every night on the tour, Cyndi Lauper (our co-founder) would talk about equality from her heart onstage for a few minutes, and it was always magic.
 Then one night, we thought, if we’re able have this effect night after night, imagine if we committed ourselves to this issue every day.
-And thus, the True Colors Fund was born.
+And thus, True Colors United was born.